 Nuxt Going Full-Stack: How to Handle Authorization?

-When building an application, you will need to allow or restrict access to certain parts or certain data based on the user's role or permissions.
-This is called authorization.
+When developing an application, it is essential to grant or restrict access to specific areas or data based on a user's role or permissions.
+This concept is known as authorization.

-Building a Full-Stack Nuxt Application on Twitch
+Create a Full-Stack Nuxt Application: A Twitch JourneyThe Context

-Imagine this endpoint in your Nuxt application:
+Consider this endpoint in your Nuxt application:

 export default defineEventHandler(async (event) => {